Euclid: Exploring the dark universe

-Euclid is a space-borne survey mission dedicated to investigate the origin of the Universe's accelerating expansion and the nature of dark energy, dark matter and gravity.
-Euclid will characterise the signatures of dark energy on the 3D distribution of cosmic structures.
-In 2012, Euclid was approved as the second Medium Class mission (M2) in the Cosmic Vision Programme.
+Euclid is a space survey mission dedicated to investigate the origin of the accelerating expansion of the Universe and the nature of dark energy, dark matter and gravity.
+Euclid will map the geometry of the Universe, and reconstruct the evolution of large scale sctructures over the last 10 billion years.
+Euclid was approved in 2012 as the second Medium Class mission (M2) in the ESA Cosmic Vision Programme.
 Euclid was launched on 1 July 2023 with a SpaceX Falcon 9 from Cape Canaveral.

 Latest News